mcp-firewall/.github/README.md

 ### Key Components and Flow
 - **Transport Bridging**
-  The firewall fully supports the **streamable-http** transport and supports transport bridging to **SSE, stdio, streamable-http**, ensuring compatibility.
+  The firewall supports **SSE, stdio, streamable-http**, ensuring compatibility.
 - **Security Boundary**:
   - When an external agent or user queries `tools/list`, the request is intercepted by the firewall.
   - The firewall checks the request against a dynamic **allow/block list** (also called an **exclude list**), which can be maintained via API or configuration file.